xingzhou/containercafe/proxy/README.md

 # Setup docker environment:
 export DOCKER_HOST=localhost:8087
 export DOCKER_TLS_VERIFY=1
-export DOCKER_CERT_PATH=dockerize/OpenRadiant/4cBnDldoVTjIy1FGuRhayOl7EBRe1kbfAyRDwy7FxiiIqMSy
+export DOCKER_CERT_PATH=~/.openradiant/envs/dev-vbox/radiant01/ITNqyoU6Xe6ttgq7yQNwOeaQm6Ms8vauJqEQclghh3sdzDpg

 # Setup kubernetes environment:
-export KUBECONFIG=dockerize/OpenRadiant/4cBnDldoVTjIy1FGuRhayOl7EBRe1kbfAyRDwy7FxiiIqMSy/kube-config
+export KUBECONFIG=export DOCKER_CERT_PATH=~/.openradiant/envs/dev-vbox/radiant01/ITNqyoU6Xe6ttgq7yQNwOeaQm6Ms8vauJqEQclghh3sdzDpg/kube-config
 ```
-Copy and paste these commands in a new terminal.
+Copy and paste these commands in *a new terminal* (otherwise will no be able to
+  make anymore calls to proxy container).
 Make sure you are in
 `openradiant/proxy` directory.

 Now you should be able to execute commands against OpenRadiant account that you